 When we add more cats to an already established group, it causes a shift in the cat hierarchy.
 The shift may be as obvious as a stare down and a brawl with fur flying or it may be very subtle, such as blocking the pathway to a litter box.
-The resident high ranking cat may or may not relinquish his title as top cat … at first, or maybe never.
+The resident high ranking cat may or may not relinquish his title as Top Cat … at first, or maybe never.

 Mr. Jack, watch your back!

 The last thing you want to do is punish the so-called bully cat with water bottle spraying, yelling or throwing things at him.
 It’s not going to solve his bad attitude and may cause him to fear you and lead to stress.
-I compare these tactics to just taking pills to mask the symptoms instead of treating the cause.
+I compare these tactics to just taking pills to mask the symptoms of illness, instead of treating the cause.
 These high energy cats have a strong prey drive and they love nothing more than to chase anything that moves like prey!
 The key is providing him with tasks that will fulfill his desire to hunt and creating an enriching, changing environment that he cannot resist.

 But, is your cat really a bully or is he just a high energy cat?

 In many cases the latter is true.
 Our resident rescue cat, Baggy, is definitely more high energy than a bully.
-He’s not aggressive at all and seems to have a high prey drive with lots of energy to expend.
-He claimed this label because he enjoys whacking the other cats with his paws like he’s in the octagon in a UFC match.
-During these slapping sessions, he never uses his claws and is easily distracted while engaging in these “games.”
+He’s not aggressive at all, a complete love bug to the humans, but has a high prey drive with lots of energy to expend.
+He claimed this title because he enjoys whacking the other cats with his paws like he’s in the octagon in a UFC match.
+During these slapping sessions, he never uses his claws and is easily distracted while engaging in these ‘games.’
 Because to him, it is a game, and with that in mind, we know that we can easily redirect this negative behavior into something positive.

 Always pay attention to how your cat is showing aggression.
-Displaying overtly aggressive and harmful behavior such as biting or drawing blood due to full blown fights, first and foremost, warrants a vet visit to rule out any underlying medical issues.
+Displaying overtly aggressive and harmful behavior such as biting or drawing blood due to full-blown fights, first and foremost, warrants a vet visit to rule out any underlying medical issues.
 Cats are masters at being stoic creatures and they hide pain well.
 The only outlet they have to express pain is sometimes through redirected aggression – taking it out on another cat that happens to walk by.

 7 Things you can do to provide stimulation for your high energy cat